franklinchou/learnings/linux/README.md

 ## Finding things in files

-* Finding all the occurrences of foo in all text files within a directory, `grep -r "foo"`
+* Find all occurrences of foo in all text files within a directory, `grep -r "foo"`

 ## Sending arguments from a file to the interpreter